Should I use a web framework? Or should I build my own?

 Maybe you feel similarly, and even if you don’t, you’ve probably experienced broken trust in a past relationship that has caused you to question whether or not it’s worth trusting again.

-When you find yourself struggling to decide whether or not to trust someone, it’s important to figure out the reasons why.
+When you find yourself struggling to decide whether or not to trust a web framework, it’s important to figure out the reasons why.

 Trust is as vital to healthy business partnerships as oxygen is to a scuba diver; survival is impossible without it.